National Lok Adalat 2025 to Clear Pending Traffic Challan

 For most people, it works best because the process is short, predictable, and often reduces fines for compoundable offences.

-Which Challans Can Be Settled?
+Which Challans Can & Can't Be Settled?

 Most day-to-day violations are eligible: